M-Mahendhar/CODTECH-Task-2/README.md

 •	Programming the Aduino.

-•	Monitoring the Real-Time Temperature and Humidity values.
+•	Locating the vehicle's real-time location(longitude, latitiude).

 **Technologies used:**